MyBord/mybord-client/docs/projectManagement.md

   * add email verification
   * when clicking about in login page, it does not scroll down
   * handle when logging in with email or username for same input
+  * add ability to filter by category

   * add gdpr
-  * add titles 'under construction' to other pages
   * register LLC
   * register trademarks
   * get privacy policy and terms of service